Last updated on October 26th, 2023 at 17:26

 Hot liquids and any slightly high temperature has the unfortunate effect of denaturing the nutrients in honey with 40C (104F) being the highest temperature that you should raise honey to which means that you really should not put it in hot coffee but wait until it has cooled down before you put it in.

-This also means that if you live in a hot environment you should store your honey in a cool place way from heats and an environment of 40C (104F) or greater.
+This also means that if you live in a hot environment you should store your honey in a cool place away from heat and an environment of 40C (104F) or greater.

 What’s The Best Way To Take Manuka Honey?